ahde46/flutter_challenge/README.md

 ## Create a todo list app

+#### Objectives
+- Create a robust, well-structured skeleton app from scratch.

+#### Instruction
+- Open a new flutter project with latest version. (stable channel)
+- Please submit your submission within <b>7 days</b> by the date of the challenge given.
+- Upload your file into your github account and email the link to lekde@herdhr.com.

 #### Requirements:
 - User able to add new todo task.
 - User able to check or edit the todo task.